guanchuwang/SHEAR/README.md

 ### Research Motivation

-Explaining the behavior of deep neural networks is a significant problem according to not only the practical requirement and but also the regulations in different domains.
+Explaining the behavior of deep neural networks (DNNs) is a significant problem according to not only the practical requirement and but also the regulations in different domains.
-Among the state-of-art techniques of model interpretation, the Shapley value provides a natural and effective explanation for deep neural network from the perspective of cooperative game theory.
+Among the state-of-art techniques of DNN interpretation, the Shapley value provides a natural and effective explanation from the perspective of cooperative game theory.
 However, the calculation of Shapley value is known to be an NP-hard problem with extremely high computational complexity.
 To solve this problem, we propose <b>SHEAR</b> for efficient Shapley value estimation in this repo.

 ### Research Challenges

 The brute-force algorithm to achieve exact Shapley values requires the enumeration of all possible feature coalitions, where the complexity grows exponentially with the feature number.
-To address this issue, SHEAR only focuses on the optimal cooperators of each feature for the estimation of feature contribution, where the enumeration throughout the whole feature space has been avoided.
+To address this issue, SHEAR only involves few feature coalitions for the estimation.
-In such a manner, the involved feature number reduces so that the computational efficiency can be significantly improved.
+In such a manner, the enumeration throughout the whole feature space can be avoided such that the computational efficiency can be significantly improved.

 ### SHEAR Framework

-As shown in the following figure, given the black-box model <i>f</i> and feature value <b>x</b> = [x<sub>1</sub>,··· ,x<sub>M</sub>], SHEAR estimates the contribution of each feature independently.
+As shown in the following figure, given a DNN model <i>f</i> and feature value <b>x</b> = [x<sub>1</sub>,··· ,x<sub>M</sub>], SHEAR estimates the contribution of each feature independently.
-Specifically, for each feature, SHEAR first calculates its cross-contribution with other features; then greedily selects the optimal cooperators to maximize the cumulative cross-contribution; finally estimates the contribution of the feature throughout the optimal cooperators.
+Specifically, for each feature, SHEAR first calculates its cross-contribution with other features; then greedily selects the contributive cooperators to maximize the cumulative cross-contribution; finally estimates the feature contribution throughout the coalitions of contributive cooperators.
 <div align=center>
 <img width="1000" height="200" src="https://anonymous.4open.science/r/Efficient-SHAP-09FD/figure/eff_shap.png">
 </div>

 ### Time Complexity of SHEAR

-SHEAR has once model backward process to calculate the gradient for cross-contribution estimation, and <i>N</i> times of model forward process for feature contribution estimation.
+SHEAR has one model backward process to calculate the gradient for cross-contribution estimation, and <i>N</i> model forward process for feature contribution estimation.
 Hence, SHEAR has the time consumption given by <i>T<sub>SHEAR</sub> ≈ t<sub>backward</sub> + N t<sub>forward</sub></i> for single feature contribution estimation.
 Considering to interpretation of a model <i>f</i> having <i>M</i> features, we process the <i>M</i> features consecutively in this repo, where the overall time-cost increases to <i>M</i> times of single feature.